This 2-minute, 2-ingredient frozen fruit smoothie is perfectly ice-cold and thick. It can be made with any milk or frozen fruit.

 Why a good blender makes a better smoothie.

-But here’s the thing: You have to have a good blender to make a good smoothie.
+But here’s the thing: You must have a good blender to make a smoothie.
 If not, you’ll get frustrated with frozen fruit stuck in the blades, and the process will surely take more than two minutes.

 So, do yourself a smoothie favor by purchasing a new blender if you don’t currently have one capable.
 I have the “Ninja Professional Countertop Blender with 1100-Watt Base, 72oz Total Crushing Pitcher with (2) 16oz Cups for Frozen Drinks and Smoothies” (BL660).

-This is a blender that you can use for ANY recipe and in an efficient manner.
-The cup additions make smoothie-marking a breeze, too.
-Easy clean-up, too, since it’s all done in one vessel.
+This is a blender that you can use for ANY recipe efficiently.
+The cups have fill lines that are very helpful when measuring each smoothie.
+It’s easy to clean up, too, since it’s all done in one vessel.

 I never thought I’d write the word “vessel” in a recipe post, but here we are. 😬

-Anyway…Ninja also has a smoothie-only blender, which could be a great option, too.
+Anyway…Ninja also has a smoothie-only blender, which could be a great option.

 Okay, now that we’ve had “the talk” (about blenders), let’s move on to the smoothie recipe.